pleumKittipoom/pleumKittipoom/README.md

 ### <u>About Me</u>

 I am a recent **Computer Engineering graduate** with First-Class Honors (GPA: 3.94).
-I have hands-on experience in **full-stack web development, microservices, and database optimization**[cite: 137].
-Currently, I am highly motivated to deliver high-quality solutions and am actively seeking **Full Stack Developer** opportunities to contribute to and grow within a dynamic team[cite: 138].
+I have hands-on experience in **full-stack web development, microservices, and database optimization**.
+Currently, I am highly motivated to deliver high-quality solutions and am actively seeking **Full Stack Developer** opportunities to contribute to and grow within a dynamic team.

 <br/>
 <hr style="width:80%; margin:auto;">